matty-plumski/SNAP_decisions/content/event/Beginner-comp-chem/index.md

 Gaussian will be accessed via a graphical interface, you will learn how to build a molecule, optimise its structure and generate physically relevant information such as the IR and NMR data.
 You will also see the results of quantum mechanics in action, viewing molecular orbitals and partial charges.

-Register at the link: insert link here
+Register at the link:  https://vuw.libcal.com/event/5511158

 Not required, but it would be useful if you can e-mail patricia.hunt@vuw.ac.nz giving your name area of research and an example molecule of the type you are interested in; a chemdraw structure, atomic xyz coordinates, or cif crystal structure.